oalcabes/ValRE/README.md

 output_to_json.py
 gen_output.py
 validation_reports (inner directory - may not be present until first run)
-validation_reports/figures (inner directory that will house PNG files)
+validation_reference.pdf (will be created with first ValRE run, reference sheet for metrics) validation_reports/figures (inner directory that will house PNG files)
 GOES_primary_assignments.csv
 instrument_dates.csv